 The low-performance and low -supply system

-The first system is marked by low levels of supply, which results in a low level of performance.
+The first system is marked by low levels of supply (Table 3), which results in a low level of performance.
 It has by far the lowest overall expenditure, beds, and recipients in comparison to all other system-types.
 Although countries of this LTC system type have low acces barriers byappling no means-testing and a low level of choice restrictions, bound cash benefits hint at a high level of informal care provision.
 However, private LTC expenditure is the lowest of all system types.
 Performance of these systems measured by life expectancy and subjective health status are by far the lowest compared to all other systems.

 The access-oriented private system

 Access restrictions are among the lowest for all system with no-means-testing and limited choice restrictions.
 Supply can be evaluated as medium to high.
 Yet, this system show one of the highest shares of private expenditure and unbound cash benefits which hint at a high level of informal care provision.
 Performance levels are medium.

+--- TABLE 3 ABOUT HERE ---

+Table 3: Means of quantitative indicators in LTC typology over (N=4) clusters with (N=4) subclusters